 # About this section

-This section describes the program running and documentation projects configuration.
-Documentation
+This section describes running the program and configuring writing projects.
+Content writing,

 ----------------------------------------------------------------------------------------------------

-The Java and the Python executables are platform-independent so they will theoretically work in
+The Java and the Python executables are platform-independent, so they should work in all

-all environments where the corresponding *virtual machines* are installed.
-The tests were done only
+environments where the corresponding runtimes are installed.
+The program was tested on:

 ----------------------------------------------------------------------------------------------------